NetLogo/BehaviorSpace-Extension/README.md

 ### bspace:rename-experiment

-#### bspace:rename-experiment *old-name* *new-name*
+#### bspace:rename-experiment *string* *string*

-Rename the specified experiment.
-An error will be thrown if an experiment does not exist with the provided name.
+Rename the experiment specified in the first input to the name specified in the second input.
+An error will be thrown if the experiment specified in the first input does not exist.

 Example: